Text Link

 IOP programs feature the same type of meal planning, nutrition education, and medication management options as PHPs.
 Most programs also require at least one day a week of individual, group, or family therapy.

-But to encourage their patients’ progress, many IOPs include offsite outings to help develop management skills.
+Some IOPs may also include off-site outings to help develop management skills.
 And their less-intense schedules allow patients to start returning to a more proactive routine by resuming activities like work or school.

 woman writing in notebook